 Prof. César Soutullo, MD, PhD

-César Soutullo is Associate Professor and Director of the Child & Adolescent Psychiatry (CAP) Unit, and Training Director of the CAP Fellowship program at the University of Navarra Clinic, in Pamplona, Spain.
+César Soutullo is Professor of Psychiatry and Director of ADHD Outpatient Program at The University of Texas Health Science Center in Houston, Texas, USA, McGovern Medical School, at the Louis A. Faillace MD Department of Psychiatry and Behavioral Sciences.
+He moved there in 2019, after working 20 years as Director of the Child & Adolescent Psychiatry (CAP) Unit, and Training Director of the CAP Fellowship program at the University of Navarra Clinic, in Pamplona, Spain.
 He graduated from the Complutense University of Madrid College of Medicine, Spain.
 After two years of general training (Intern

-al Medicine, Surgery & Emergency Medicine) in the U.K., he completed his Residency in Psychiatry, and Fellowships in Biological Psychiatry and Child & Adolescent Psychiatry at the University of Cincinnati, Ohio, U.S.A., where he then was Assistant Professor in Clinical Psychiatry.
-He moved to his current position at the University of Navarra in 1999.
+al Medicine, Surgery & Emergency Medicine) in the U.K., he completed his Residency in Psychiatry, and Fellowships in Biological Psychiatry and Child & Adolescent Psychiatry at the University of Cincinnati, Ohio, USA., where he then was Assistant Professor in Clinical Psychiatry.
 He completed his Ph.D. at the University of Navarra (2002), in Psychiatry & Neurosciences and his dissertation on Phenomenology of Children at High Risk for Bipolar Disorder obtained the “Extraordinary Thesis Award”.
 He received awards such as the AACAP Presidential Scholar Award, the Association for Academic Psychiatry Bristol-Myers Fellowship in Academic Psychiatry, and the Society of Biological Psychiatry Eli Lilly Fellowship Award, and has been Mentor twice in the Donald J. Cohen Fellowship.